solita/solita.github.com/_posts/2018-05-02-Black-Hat-Programming.md

 But Java, C# and some other "professional" programming languages get left behind when getting things done becomes paramount.
 A hacker doesn't want to spend time designing types and classes and wondering what **erasure** or **generics** means.
-It's about the speed of development - just hack together the idea, test until it stops bleeding.. and profit!
+It's about the speed of development - just hack together the idea, test until it stops bleeding... and profit!
 [Cowboy coding](https://en.wikipedia.org/wiki/Cowboy_coding) is a natural fit.

 It is no wonder that Python is the absolute favorite of pen testers and hackers all over the world.
 Perl might become a distant second and lately there has been some interest in Go.
 And there is Ruby as the widely used [Metasploit](https://www.metasploit.com/) is Ruby-based.
 But Python is the high-king of this realm and a very well liked king he is.
 Long may he reign!

 ![King Python](/img/blackhat/python-book.jpg)